hanEck/distributed-software-architecture/protocol/activityLog.md

 My service had a problem with multiple orders, as I mentioned above.
 I noticed in an earlier implementation that I never return a 202 status code for an updated bill, which is defined in the openAPI definition.
 The requirements for updating a bill were not clear for me in the beginning, until we tested.
 This resulted in a lot of code rewriting, model adjustments and refactoring.

 ### Delivery
+#### Approach
+1. Create Open Api document for Delivery
+2. First documentation of "orderInformation" and "preparedNotification" endpoint
+3. Create a Delivery Service in the project
+4. Implementation of endpoints
+5. Implementation of data processing for received order information and prepared notification
+6. Exchange with Billing(Johannes) about post request to endpoint
+   - Add parameter to requests
+7. First merging of all Services
+   - included testing session where minor bugs in Delivery were fixed
+8. Refactoring of code after merge tests
+9. Final merge for first Assignment

+#### Problems
+- Changes in endpoint leaded to minor refactoring
+- There were a couple of challenges after all Services were merged

 ### Table Service